 I head back to Nicaragua in less than 3 months.
 Despite a busy schedule for Signature this year, I’m making the trip because Paige is pregnant with her first child.
 Her due date is May 16th.
 Being there is NOT NEGOTIABLE; it is my priority.

+It’s easy to have a healthy work and life balance when you know what your priorities are.
 What are some of your non-negotiables?
 Share with us in the comments below.